-Exhib Numb Description of Document 3.1(1) Amended and Restated Certificate of Incorporation, as currently in effect.
+Exhibi Numb Description of Document 3.1(1) Amended and Restated Certificate of Incorporation, as currently in effect.
 3.2(1) Amended and Restated Bylaws, as currently in effect.
-4.1(2) Form of Common Stock Certificate of the Registrant.
-4.2(2) Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders, dated September 19, 2014.
-4.3(3) Investor Agreement by and between Johnson & Johnson Innovation-JJDC, Inc. and TRACON Pharmaceuticals, Inc., dated September 27, 2016.
-4.4(4) Registration Rights Agreement, dated March 14, 2017, by and between the Registrant and Aspire Capital Fund, LLC.
-4.5(4) Common Stock Purchase Agreement, dated March 14, 2017 by and between TRACON Pharmaceuticals, Inc. and Aspire Capital Fund, LLC.
-4.6(5) Securities Purchase Agreement, dated March 22, 2018, among TRACON Pharmaceuticals, Inc. and the purchasers listed on Exhibit A thereto.
+4.1(2)) Form of Common Stock Certificate of the Registrant.
+4.2(2)) Amended and Restated Investors' Rights Agreement by and among the Registrant and certain of its stockholders, dated September 19, 2014.
+4.3(3)) Investor Agreement by and between Johnson & Johnson Innovation-JJDC, Inc. and TRACON Pharmaceuticals, Inc., dated September 27, 2016.
+4.4(4)) Registration Rights Agreement, dated March 14, 2017, by and between the Registrant and Aspire Capital Fund, LLC.
+4.5(4)) Common Stock Purchase Agreement, dated March 14, 2017 by and between TRACON Pharmaceuticals, Inc. and Aspire Capital Fund, LLC.
+4.6(5)) Securities Purchase Agreement, dated March 22, 2018, among TRACON Pharmaceuticals, Inc. and the purchasers listed on Exhibit A thereto.
+10.1(6) Capital on DemandTM Sales Agreement, dated as of September 6, 2018, by and between TRACON Pharmaceuticals, Inc. and JonesTrading Institutional Services LLC.
 31.1 Certification of the Principal Executive and Financial Officer pursuant to Rule 13a-14(a) or 15d-14(a) of the Securities Exchange Act of 1934.
 32.1 Certification of Principal Executive and Financial Officer pursuant to Rule 13a-14(b) or 15d-14(b) of the Securities Exchange Act of 1934 and 18 U.S.C.
 Section 1350.
-101.I NS XBRL Instance Document 101.5 SCH XBRL Taxonomy Extension Schema Document 101.0 CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.I DEF XBRL Taxonomy Extension Definition Linkbase Document 101.I AB XBRL Taxonomy Extension Label Linkbase Document 101.F PRE XBRL Taxonomy Extension Presentation Linkbase Document (1) Incorpora ated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on February 4, 2015.
-(2) Incorpora ted by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-201280), as amended.
-(3) 1 tted by reference to the Registrant's Quarterly Report on Form 10-Q for the quarter ended September 30, 2016, filed with the SEC on er 9, 2016.
-(4) Incorporate ted by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on March 14, 2017.
+101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.0 CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.E DEF XBRL Taxonomy Extension Definition Linkbase Document 101.L LAB XBRL Taxonomy Extension Label Linkbase Document 101.F PRE XBRL Taxonomy Extension Presentation Linkbase Document (1) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on February 4, 2015.
+(2) Incorporated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-201280), as amen rated by reference to the Registrant's Registration Statement on Form S-1 (File No. 333-201280), as amended.
+(3) ncorporated by reference to the Registrant's Quarterly Report on Form 10-Q for the quarter ended September 30, 2016, filed with the SEC on November 9, 2016.
+(4) Incorpo rated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on March 14, 2017.
+(5) Incorpo rated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on March 23, 2018.

-(5) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on March 23, 2018.
+(6) Incorporated by reference to the Registrant's Current Report on Form 8-K, filed with the SEC on September 7, 2018.